JetBrains/teamcity-documentation/topics/configuring-secondary-node.md

 [//]: # (title: Configuring Secondary Node)
 [//]: # (auxiliary-id: Configuring Secondary Node)

-In addition to the main TeamCity server, you can start a secondary server (node) sharing the data directory and database with the main one.
+In addition to the main TeamCity server, you can start a secondary server (node) sharing the Data Directory and database with the main one.
 Read more in [Multinode Setup](multinode-setup.md).

 This page describes how to configure a secondary node.